 Tuesday – Saturday, 8:30 a.m. – 4:30 p.m.

 Islands & Blueways

 Islands on Smith Mountain Lake are important for their scenic value and for their contributions to recreation, aquatic, and terrestrial wildlife habitats.
-Appalachian Power's Island Management Plan helps prevent island erosion by using riprap — a permanent layer of large stones — that protects the soil surface.
-The soil removed during that process is relocated to provide structure for fisheries.
+Appalachian Power's Island Management Plan includes provisions to protect them in the future including protection from erosion by using riprap — a permanent layer of large stones — that protects the soil surface.

 These measures are helpful, but we all need to do our part.
 Public recreational use of Appalachian Power-owned islands is permitted, however we encourage recreationalists to:

 - "Pack in, pack out" - Take any litter you've brought on the island away with you.

 - Use nearby bathrooms at any of the public boat ramps.

 - Pick up after your pets.
 Dog waste bags are available on Lucky Island.

 - Fires are prohibited, as well as cutting any vegetation on the island.